TL;DR

 Key takeaways

-- The Pressure to Be 'Always On': Constant content creation, community management, and brand collaborations can lead to significant stress and burnout.
+- The Pressure to Be 'typically On': Constant content creation, community management, and brand collaborations can lead to significant stress and burnout.
 The lines between work and life blur, making it difficult to switch off.

 - Income Volatility: As a self-employed professional, there's no sick pay.
 Any time taken off due to illness directly impacts your earnings and contractual obligations.